Azoft/CarouselLayoutManager/README.md

 ## Description

 This LayoutManager works only with fixedSized items in adapter.
-To use this LayoutManager copy files that contains in com.azoft.carousellayoutmanager.carousel folder and use this code (you can use CarouselLayoutManager.HORIZONTAL as well):
+To use this LayoutManager add gradle (maven) dependence and use this code (you can use CarouselLayoutManager.HORIZONTAL as well):

     final CarouselLayoutManager layoutManager = new CarouselLayoutManager(CarouselLayoutManager.VERTICAL);